Jose B. Falck-Zepeda

 The University of Tennessee, Knoxville

 C. Neal Stewart is a professor of plant sciences at the University of Tennessee and holds the Ivan Racheff Chair of Excellence in plant molecular genetics.
-He is also the director of the Tennessee Plant Research Center.
-After a postdoctoral position at the University of Georgia, Dr. Stewart joined the faculty of the University of North Carolina at Greensboro as an assistant professor and then associate professor in biology and assumed the Racheff Chair.
+He is also the co-director of the Tennessee Plant Research Center.
+After a postdoctoral position at the University of Georgia, Dr. Stewart joined the faculty of the University of North Carolina at Greensboro as an assistant-, then associate professor in biology, prior to moving to the University of Tennessee and assuming the Racheff Chair.
 He teaches courses on plant biotechnology and research ethics.
 The laboratory’s research spans plant biotechnology, synthetic biology, genomics, and ecology with an interest in understanding and manipulating systems relative to agricultural production and environmental function.
 Dr. Stewart earned his BS in horticulture and agricultural education from North Carolina State University and an MA in education from Appalachian State University.
 He then received an MS in biology and ecology and a PhD in biology and plant physiology from Virginia Polytechnic Institute and State University.
 Dr. Stewart is also a singer and songwriter.

 Robert J. Whitaker